Partnership-on-Generative-AI/Working-Group/Promptathon.md

 ## Volunteer Work Sessions

-Periodically, we will be organizing live Humanitarian AI Promptathons.
+Periodically, we'll be organizing live Humanitarian AI Promptathons.
 These informal **work sessions** will give participants opportunities to get to know one another and help generate and discuss new questions to add to our list.
 For more information, contact: team (at) humanitarianai.org

 | Next Promptathon  | Learn More |
 | ------------- | ------------- |